The short answer

 Edelman is not mainly a technocratic reform writer.
 He is a moral-political interpreter of American welfare arrangements.
 Even when he writes as a lawyer, he is interested in the civic meaning of the choices being made.
 Why is poverty tolerated?
 Why are poor people criminalized?
 Why does the political system speak about personal responsibility so much more fluently than it speaks about obligation?

 That is why his work tends to stay relevant after the policy cycle moves on.
-He is writing about structures of neglect, not only about one bill at a time.
+He is writing about structures of neglect, more than one bill at a time.

 His institutional career never displaced his impatience